 Only Display What You Love In Your Home

-Keep only what you love is essential styling a home with intention.
-Never underestimate how clutter can impact how your feel about your home.
-Clutter can you’re your anxious and stressed out.
-Drawers bulging with paperwork, messy kitchen cupboard overflowing with out-of-date food, disorganised wardrobes, can make us feel that our home is getting the better of us.
+Never underestimate how clutter can impact how your feel about your space.
+Too much stuff can make you feel anxious and stressed out.
+Do you have drawers bulging with paperwork?
+Messy kitchen cupboard overflowing with out-of-date food?
+Disorganised wardrobes?
+All these little things can make us feel that our home is getting the better of us!

 ‘If you don’t love it, send it back out into the universe.
 Give it to a loving home – and make space in your life for things that fit perfectly into you’re here and now.’

-Bring order to your space, and reclaim your home making it for purpose.
-Open shelving will look amazing in the kitchen, but do you have the time to keep them clean and tidy all the time?
+Keep only what you love is an integral part of styling your home with intention.
+Bring order to your space and reclaim your home from the mess and muddle of belongings. yes, open shelving will look amazing in the kitchen but do you have the time to keep them clean and tidy all the time?
 Do you have a drawer (or two) bulging with unopened letters?
 Is your home office pin board overflowing with piles of paperwork?
+Time to tackle these spaces.

-Storage is the ones thing that will need to constantly change in your homes to suit your needs.
-Look for second hand-shelving and cabinetry which will make your space work harder.
-When you have young children, you’ll need lots of baskets to stash toys in, when they grow up you’ll need more drawer space.
+Big lifestyle changes can impact how we arrange our homes, and impacts what storage solutions we need to keep clutter at bay.
+For example, if you have young children, you’ll need lots of baskets to stash toys in – an when they grow up you’ll need more drawer space for clothes.
 If you work from home, you’ll want somewhere to tuck your paperwork out of sight – but if you go back to a 9-5 job, you’ll need more room to store your work clothes.
+Storage is the one thing that needs to constantly change in your home to suit your needs.

 Allow Your Home Style To Change and Evolve

-The rooms in your home should be forever evolving to reflect your mood, the seasons, your changing family.
-Try not to decorate a whole house or room in one single day, instead take your time over it, sourcing the exactly right items for the space.
+A home can evolve to reflect your mood, your relationships, the changing seasons, your growing family.
+Try not to decorate a whole house in a hurry.
+Instead take your time over it, sourcing the exactly right items for the space.

 ‘Your home is not a showroom.
 A mixt of furniture from all eras and shops is being true to what you love, especially when you draw together items of a similar colour or shape.’